 Deaths by suicide (intentional self-harm and events of undetermined intent combined) have been analysed for areas classified by the Scottish Index of Multiple Deprivation (SIMD).
-Small areas (data zones) were assigned a deprivation score and grouped into deciles (tenths of the population) ranging from 10 = least deprived to 1 = most deprived.
+Small areas (data zones) are assigned a deprivation score and grouped into deciles (tenths of the population) ranging from the most deprived tenth (decile 1) to the least deprived (decile 10).

-The downloadable file Suicide deprivation overview(348KB) shows suicide numbers, crude rates and European age-standardised rates (EASRs) by SIMD decile, by gender, for two 5-year time periods (2001-05 and 2010-14).
+The downloadable file Suicide: Deprivation overview 2016 (99KB) shows suicide numbers, crude rates and European age-standardised rates (EASRs) by SIMD decile, by sex, for two 5-year time periods (2001-05 and 2011-15).
 Data for 2011 onwards are based on the old coding rules for consistency.
-Note that the most relevant SIMD release was used for each period; SIMD 2004 for the 2001-05 rates, and SIMD 2012 for 2010-14.
-Technical terms and methodology are explained in the file and in the Suicide Statistics technical paper (Glossary and sections 4 and 5).
+Note that the most relevant SIMD release was used for each period; SIMD 2004 for the 2001-05 rates, and SIMD 2012 for 2011-15.
+Technical terms and methodology are explained in the file and in the Suicide Statistics technical paper.